Esturban/eval/content/services/data-strategy.md

 draft: false
 language: en
 featured_image: ../assets/images/featured/ds-female-1.png
-summary: Maximize your data assets.
-Consultancy, management and optimization to improve efficiency, security and revenue growth for your business.
+summary: "Maximize your data assets from AI :robot: to BI.
+Consultancy, management and optimization to improve efficiency, security and revenue growth for your business."
-description: Data strategy designed to help your business see value being left on the table
+description:  "Maximize your data assets from AI :robot: to BI.
+Consultancy, management and optimization to improve efficiency, security and revenue growth for your business."
 author: EV Advisory
 authorimage: ../assets/images/logo/blue-logo.jpg
 categories: services
 tags: services
 ---

-## Unlock the Power of Data-Driven Strategy
+## Data-Driven Strategy for your Growth

 ***